2019 Special Recognition Catalyst Canada Honours Champion

 On a more individual level, Tom took notice of the added stress women and parents were experiencing as they tried to manage their work and life commitments.
 While at PWC, long before flexible work arrangements were offered, Tom helped develop a reduced workweek policy for partners, making PWC the first big Canadian accounting firm to do so.

 Inclusive Leadership: Empowerment, Accountability, Courage, and Humility

 Research shows that men are often promoted on potential, whereas women receive promotions based on proven performance.
 Tom saw these women’s potential and their talent and advocated for them.
-Earlier this year, more than 30 of the women he sponsored over the course of his career came together to celebrate him, recognizing the lasting impact he had on their careers.
+In 2019, more than 30 of the women he sponsored over the course of his career came together to celebrate him, recognizing the lasting impact he had on their careers.

 About Thomas O’Neill

-Thomas O’Neill is the former CEO and Chair of the Board of Price Waterhouse, Chief Operating Officer of PricewaterhouseCoopers LLP Global, and CEO of PricewaterhouseCoopers LLP, Canada.
+Thomas O’Neill is the former CEO and Chair of the Board of Price Waterhouse, COO of PricewaterhouseCoopers LLP Global, and CEO of PricewaterhouseCoopers LLP, Canada.
 Tom went on to become a board member for many some of Canada’s largest institutions including Scotiabank, Loblaw Companies Ltd., and BCE Inc.

-Tom earned his Bachelor of Commerce from Queen’s University and is a chartered accountant and a Fellow of the Institute of Chartered Accountants of Ontario.
-He received an Honorary LLD from Queen’s University and is a member of the Advisory Board of Queen’s University Smith School of Business.
+Tom earned his Bachelor of Commerce from Queen’s University and was a chartered accountant and a Fellow of the Institute of Chartered Accountants of Ontario.
+He received an Honorary LLD from Queen’s University and was a member of the Advisory Board of Queen’s University Smith School of Business.

-In 2013 he received the ICAO Award of Outstanding Merit, CPA Ontario’s highest honour, to recognize his contributions to both the profession and the community.
+In 2013 he received the ICAO Award of Outstanding Merit, CPA Ontario’s highest honour, which recognized his contributions to both the profession and the community.
 In 2018 Tom received the Peter Dey Governance Achievement Award in recognition of his outstanding and ongoing achievement in the area of corporate governance.